TheWorkflowAcademy/Creating-Folder-Doc-and-External-Share-Link-ZohoWorkDrive/README.md

 ```

 #### 3. Merge and Store a Document in a Folder
-This enables you to create a document by merging fields into a Writer Doc template and store in a Workdrive folder.
+This enables you to create a document by merging fields into a Writer Doc template and store in a WorkDrive folder.
 ```javascript
 values_map = Map();
 values_map.put("INSERT MERGE FIELD NAME","INSERT MERGE FIELD VALUE"); //Add more accordingly